mukailasam/gosetup/readme.md

 ## About

 Gosetup is a Go project setup tool for Go backend developer.
-It automate the "process of creating a Go project and including its dependencies packages".
+It speeds up the process of creating a Go project and including its dependency packages.

 **_Add it to your toolbox_**